Get advice from Council

-- providing easy access for cleaning and maintenance
+- Providing easy access for cleaning and maintenance.

-- making sure materials used in the construction of the premises aren't capable of contaminating food
+- Making sure materials used in the construction of the premises aren't capable of contaminating food.

-You'll also need to ensure your facilities, equipment and essential services are designed, constructed, and located in a way that enables food to be safe and suitable.
+You need to ensure that the design, construction and location of your facilities, equipment and essential services enable food to be safe and suitable.
 This includes:

 Home kitchen requirements

 - a site plan detailing the physical boundaries of the shared commercial place and any other areas that will be used for “food for sale”